 We have implemented policies as part of our commitment to ethical business practices.
 In addition to our Respectful Workplace Policy, we also have in place a Code of Ethics which requires employees of Hootsuite to conduct business in a way that is fair, ethical and honest and in compliance with all applicable laws and regulations.

 We expect all our contractors, suppliers and other business partners to uphold the same high standards as Hootsuite, by ensuring all employees and workers are treated with dignity and respect in a fair and ethical environment.
+Our Vendor Code of Conduct communicates our expectations in this regard to current and prospective contractors, suppliers and other business partners.
 We endeavour to review potential areas of risk in relation to our business and where applicable, in respect of suppliers, consider the nature of what is being supplied and the location from where it is being supplied.
 We will continue to look to manage any risks identified.

 It is important to us that our employees are aware of the issues surrounding modern slavery and support our values.
 We intend to work with relevant employees to reinforce any steps that should be taken and to remind them of the channels through which any concerns can be reported.